gaiwantong/android-V3-wallet/README.md

 If there are build errors, in Android Studio go to Tools -> Android -> SDK Manager and install any available updates.

+de.tavendo.autobahn.secure: provided in source form following changes made for accessing wss://ws.blockchain.info/inv com.google.common: provided in source form to use only the needed packages and reduce method footprint.

 ### Notes

 info.blockchain.wallet.hd: HD classes that wrap-around BitcoinJ and provide full BIP39/BIP44 support, including passphrases.
 Fully tested for compatibility with known BIP44 wallets: Mycelium, Wallet32, Coinomi, Trezor (hardware), Ledger (hardware) Includes support for initializing accounts using XPUB values.